dsos8/EEG_analysis_data/README.md

 # EEG analysis of target and non-target epochs

+## Short description
+There are two types of data: target and non-target that are obtained by classifying the epochs into the specified classes.
+Independent component analysis (ICA) is applied to every dataset individually.
+With the help of EEGLAB, we will show data graphically using three functions.

+### Loading first data set in EEGLAB

 * In the first part of the code, we load one of the two "files".
 The first refers to the targeted, and the second to non-target classes of neurological reactions.
 We check the field with the eeg_checkset (EEG) command of EEG data sets.
 After that, we start the ICA decomposition with the pop_runica command